What I Know (The Boys episode): Filming

 The filming for the second season took place at the city of Toronto, while using several locations across the city in order to seek to capture the New York City where the series took place.
-For the scene where Butcher meets Edgar to arrange a deal about the former's wife and her child, it was filmed at The Chase rooftop restaurant which is located in a historic building at 10 Temperance Street at the city of Toronto.
+For the scene where Butcher meets Edgar to arrange a deal about the former's wife and her child, it was filmed at the Chase Rooftop restaurant, which is located in a historic building at 10 Temperance Street in the city of Toronto.
 The scene where Edgar makes a phone call was filmed outside the restaurant's building.
-The scene where A-Train confront Hughie and Annie to give them evidence regarding Stormfront past and true nature was filmed near the George Brown College St. James campus.
+The scene where A-Train confronts Hughie and Annie to give them evidence regarding Stormfront's past and true nature was filmed near the George Brown College St. James campus.

 Visual effects

 Visual effects for the episode were created by ILM, Rising Sun Pictures, Rocket Science VFX, Rodeo FX, Ollin VFX, Soho VFX, Rhythm & Hues, Method Studios, and Studio 8.
 It was confirmed that the visual effects supervisor Stephan Fleet would be returning to oversee the development of the visual effects.